tarunsachdeva/blog/_posts/2019-02-11-amazon-eero.markdown

 Amazon just bought Eero - the maker of the popular home mesh wifi hardware.

-Details were not revealed, especially how Alexa and Eero would integrate.
+Not many details of the acquisition were revealed, especially how Alexa and Eero would integrate.
 From the [press release](https://www.businesswire.com/news/home/20190211005750/en/Amazon-Acquire-eero-Customers-Connect-Smart-Home):

 > By joining the Amazon family, we’re excited to learn from and work closely with a team that is defining the future of the home, accelerate our mission, and bring Eero systems to more customers around the globe.